mantidproject/mantid/dev-docs/source/UserSupport.rst

 3. The impact and importance is assessed by the support team member by contacting the users, instrument scientists, developers or project manager as appropriate.
 4. A GitHub issue to resolve the problem is created if appropriate and/or workaround tested if possible.
 5. The user is contacted to give a link to the created issue and/or workaround solution, by the support team.
 6. When any issue is completed naming a user, that user is contacted to let them know it will be available in the nightly build and next release.
-This responsibility lies with the gatekeeper that merges the fix, but may be delegated to the appropriate developer.
+The gatekeeper that merges the fix should message the appropriate developer, to remind them to contact the original reporter.
+This could simply be through adding a comment while merging that points this out.